zohairawan/DA-BikeStores/README.md

 ### Ask
 * By asking questions that are Specific, Measurable, Action-Oriented, Relevant, and Time-bound we can answer the business task
-    * Revenue per region?
     * Revenue per store?
+    A list of top sales rep?
     * Revenue per product category?
     * Revenue per brand?
+    * Revenue per region?
-    * A list of top customers / sales rep?
+    * A list of top customers?

 ### Prepare
 * Collect and gather the relevant data